samyhaff/samyhaff.github.io/content/obsidian.md

 * It has a large community and many plugins available
 * It has available on all major platforms
 * It is highly configurable and can be customized to fit my needs
+* It has a powerful search and linking system that allows for the creation of a personal knowledge base

 So far, my only complaint is that the apps are not open source, but I am satisfied with the fact that my notes are fully under my control.

 ## My Gym Log setup

 This particular project is the reason I wanted to move away from Apple Notes.
 I am used to writing down the weights I lift for each exercise in order to track my progress and select the right weights.
-I wanted to make to be able to quickly log my weights during my workout and have them automatically update a note to keep track of my progress and workout schedule.
+I wanted to be able to quickly log my weights during my workout and have them automatically update a note to keep track of my progress and workout schedule.

+This setup relies on two community plugins:

-The [dataview](https://blacksmithgu.github.io/obsidian-dataview/) plugin allows for a live indexing and querying of notes, and the core unique note creator plugin, alongside the core template plugin, allow for the quick creation of notes from templates.
+* The [dataview](https://blacksmithgu.github.io/obsidian-dataview/) plugin allows for a live indexing and querying of notes
+* The [QuickAdd](https://github.com/chhoumann/quickadd) which allows for the quick creation of notes from templates.

-So, I created a `Upper body` and a `Lower body` templates, which I use to create a new unique note for each workout, with the title being the date of the workout.
+So, I created a `Upper body` and a `Lower body` templates, along with the two corresponding QuickAdd options, which I use to create a new unique note for each workout, with the title being the date of the workout.
 For example, this is what the `Upper body` template looks like:

 ```markdown
 #upper